eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/demand-volatility.md

 | Relative Positive Deviation | No | Absolute negative deviation threshold which triggers an alert | E.g. 20% (value 0,2)  means an alert is triggered if the relative positive deviation between two measurement intervals for a respective calendar week increase by 20% or more.
 Value can be set between 0 and 1. |

-For further details please refer to the DCM - Kit --> Development View --> <a href="https://eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/development-view/model-WeekBasedCapacityGroup">Aspect Model WeekBasedCapacityGroup</a>.
+For further details please refer to [Aspect Model WeekBasedCapacityGroup](../../development-view/model-capacity-group.md).

 ## Example of Demand Volatility Measurements